Health Information Systems Programme (HISP)

 HISP is a global movement to strengthen Health Information Systems in Developing countries that started in South Africa in the 1990's.
 HISP at UiO is one of the leading organisations in this movement and our contribution includes in-country capacity building and implementation support, research, a PhD program, and hosting the core DHIS2 software development team.

 We design, implement and sustain Health Information Systems following a participatory approach.
 Our core aim is to support local management of health care delivery and information flows in selected health facilities, districts, and provinces, and its further spread within and across developing countries.
-We promote our software, DHIS2, as a global public good.
+We promote our software, DHIS2, as a digital global public good.
+You find a short and recent introduction to HISP and DHIS2 here.

 HISP core team members Sundeep Sahay, Jørn Braa and Kristin Braa (UiO/Terje Heiestad)